FBI Seminar Series

 For more information, please contact Dr. Emily Bernstein at email@example.com.

-The goal is to bring chromatin biologists together from all areas of research including cancer, development, neurosciences, and structural biology.
+The goal is to bring chromatin biologists together from all areas of research including cancer, development, neurosciences, stem cells, and structural biology.
 The club is meant to allow participants to learn about what their colleagues are doing on campus and facilitate interactions and collaborations.

 The Epigenetics WIP includes 9 laboratories whose work focuses on transcriptional and epigenetic mechanisms by which environmental stimuli (e.g., a drug of abuse, stress) over a lifetime change cell and circuit function to mediate lasting behavioral abnormalities.

 As part of ongoing efforts to centrally coordinate external talks across GGS department, this new seminar series will be the only external speaker series for the department during the 2022-2023 academic year.
 The External Speaker Series serves as a social and academic hub for students and faculty to congregate and learn together.
 The seminars will be held every other Thursday at 3pm in a hybrid format.
 A student session will also take place prior to each seminar.

 Please see Mount Sinai's event page website for more information on specific lectures.

 For more information on the external speaker series, please contact Maria Julia Castro at firstname.lastname@example.org.